Saturday, 26 December 2020

 Singapore

-Having discovered Europe and other closeby countries for the last years, we felt the children to be in the right age for a hassle free (relatively) long haul travel.
-Bali had been in our thoughts for quite some time already and when affordable Swissair tickets to Singapore came on sale in September 2017, we did not think twice about buying them.
-Another dream was about to realize - we were going to visit Singapore, too!
+After spending the past few years exploring Europe and nearby countries, we finally felt that our children were at the right age for a (relatively) hassle-free long-haul trip.
+Bali had been on our minds for quite some time, and when affordable Swissair tickets to Singapore went on sale in September 2017, we didn’t hesitate for a second.
+Another dream was about to come true — we were going to visit Singapore as well!

 Finally on our way!

-Emirates is known for their excellent service and great on-board entertainment program and our flight from Nice to Singapore via Dubai went smoothly.
+Emirates is known for its excellent service and outstanding in-flight entertainment, and our journey from Nice to Singapore via Dubai went smoothly and comfortably.

-On our arrival at Singapore Changi airport in the early afternoon, we had to fill in a form, queue up for customs to have our photo and fingerprints taken, got our passports stamped and we were good to go.
-The Changi airport is very big, but super organized and spotlessly clean.
+We arrived at Singapore Changi Airport in the early afternoon.
+After filling out an arrival form, queuing for immigration to have our photo and fingerprints taken, and getting our passports stamped, we were ready to go.
+Changi Airport is enormous, yet impressively organized and spotlessly clean — a wonderful first impression of Singapore.

-In Singapore we had opted to stay at the Marina Bay Sands hotel.
-It is a landmark hotel in Singapore and staying there was a once-in-a-lifetime experience.
-The best rate was at the hotel own webpage, it is not cheap, but still an okay deal for the Club room, accommodating two adults and two kids under 12.
-We had initially booked for a two night stay, but due to the flight cancellation, it was reduced to one night.
-I called the hotel from France when I got to know about our flight situation and they were kind not to charge us the night we could not use.
+For our stay, we had chosen the iconic Marina Bay Sands.
+A true landmark of the city, staying there felt like a once-in-a-lifetime experience.
+The best rate was available directly through the hotel’s website — certainly not cheap, but still a reasonable deal for a Club Room accommodating two adults and two children under 12.
+We had originally booked two nights, but due to our flight cancellation, our stay was reduced to just one.
+I called the hotel from France as soon as we knew about the delay, and they were kind enough not to charge us for the unused night.

 Champagne at Club 55 Lounge